 I enjoy hacking around with my OS, modifying my desktop and learning how things work.
 I've done it since I was a boy playing with Workbench on my Amiga A600.

 There was a time I could not live without the desktop Outlook client, but now use just Gmail.
-Although desktop Excel is still nice sometimes - I use a lot of spreadsheets and csv files - I can easily ditch Office and go all in on Google Workspace.
-Photoshop I had an adventure with trying to get working nicely in a VM.
+Although desktop Excel is still the daddy - I use a lot of spreadsheets and csv files - I can easily ditch Office and go all in on Google Workspace.

 I don't like libreoffice, the GUI makes me sad.